SK53/indicia-docs/developing/rest-web-services/authentication.rst

 Indicia's web services provide support for a variety of different types of clients,
 including:

-  * Standard websites with online recording and reporting facilities.
+  * Websites with online recording and reporting facilities.
   * Mobile applications.
   * Other databases which synchronise data with the Indicia instance.
   * Developers working on site building or report writing.